-Filing bankruptcy is never an easy decision.
-But, it is the best course of action when you find yourself in serious financial circumstances which require a drastic but direct approach to improve things.
+Filing for bankruptcy is never an easy decision.
+It is the best course of action when you find yourself in serious financial circumstances that require a drastic but direct approach to improve things.
 Bankruptcy protects you from your creditors being able to garnish wages and bank accounts, harass you and continue to ask for payments that you cannot currently pay.
 In this post, we will briefly discuss four facts about bankruptcy law in the state of Arizona.

 Once you have decided that bankruptcy is an option for you, there are some important questions to answer regarding Arizona bankruptcy law which will keep you moving in the right direction, even if you find that bankruptcy is your only option.
 Here are some facts about bankruptcy to consider.

 One of the most important things you need to know is where your retirement funds are exempt from bankruptcy.
 This is your security for later on after your bankruptcy has been discharged, so you need to keep this intact.
 Section 11 U.S.C. § 522 and Ariz.
 Rev. Stat. section 33-1126 of the bankruptcy laws in Arizona state that any tax-exempt retirement accounts, such as 401 (k)s, 403 (b)s, and most profit-sharing and money purchase plans, as well as defined benefit plans and SEP and SIMPLE IRA’s are exempt from the bankruptcy status.

 Additionally, the pension plans of police officers, firefighters, and members of the board of regents and administrative officers are exempt, and the retirement and disability of state employees, rangers, district employees, public safety personnel retirement systems, and ERISA-qualified benefits.
 If your employer retirement plan does not fall into any of these categories, you will want to consult with an attorney to determine if your retirement funds and bankruptcy can work together without losing any of the funds in a bankruptcy hearing.